 How to share a printer between multiple computers

 Those who have multiple computers in their home or workplace may want to share a printer for convenience or cost efficiency.
 This page contains different ways you may make a printer available to multiple computers using various methods.
-Before you share a printer on a network, you should decide which configuration you want to use.
+Before you share a printer on a network, decide which configuration you want to use.
 Below are the different setups and their advantages and disadvantages.

 Printer connected to a computer or server

 The most common solution for sharing a printer (because of the ease and price) is to connect it to a host computer.
 Essentially, the host computer "shares" the printer by allowing other computers on the network to print through it over a LAN (local area network) or Internet connection.
 The primary disadvantage of this method is that the host computer must always be turned on for other machines to use the printer.
-To print through another machine on your network, you must already have a network setup at your home, as well as a printer installed on the host computer.
+To print through another networked computer, you must already have a network, and a printer installed on the host computer.

 Dedicated print server

 Another option is a hardware device called a print server.
 Print servers enable you to connect a small appliance to your network that delegates and queues print jobs for multiple machines.
-They have the advantage of being able to be used when the main computer connected to your printer is turned off (network printer setup), but the disadvantage of added cost and setup time.
+Print servers allow you to print when the main computer connected to your printer is turned off (network printer setup), but adds to the cost and setup time.